huilinghe19/bluesky/README.md

 ## Tips and suggestions from Willam:
 """
 Install a mongoDB on your machineCreate the configuration files so that the databroker can access it use your credentials and not the ones shown in this manualCreate an ipython environment that connects a run engine to the mongoDB you have just set up (Use this repo)Pull a version of the queue server, run the tutorialPull a version of the existing GUI, try and run it ariadne --catalog your_catalog_name -zmq your_hostname:zmq_port

 I think the first objective, once this is all running is first to just run a plan with the simulated detectors and motors, and check it works.

 RE(scan([det],motor,-1,1,10))

-Then work on implementing the same thing in the GUI with the bluesky widgets
+Then work on implementing the same thing in the GUI with the bluesky widgets.
 """

 ##  pip upgrade ??
 Do not use it! upgrade may destroy something like ipython and qt things. use conda install in the end. step by step in a clean virtual environment to install bluesky is important.